mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/text-to-speech.md

 > **Where are "voice names"?**
 >
-> Previously, in order to set the desired language and voice style you had to set `voiceName` parameter with certain "name".
-You can continue using it unless you want to try another style or support new language.
-For your convenience, see [below](#legacy-voice-names) how voice names are mapped to `language` and `style`.
-Please note, not all the supported voices have corresponding `voiceName`; thus it's recommended to use `language` and `style` in all new or being updated apps.
+> Previously, in order to set the desired language and voice style, you used the `voiceName` parameter with a certain "name" as the value.
+The `voiceName` parameter has been deprecated, and while you can continue to use it, it will not contain new styles and languages.
+For your convenience, see [below](#legacy-voice-names) for a mapping of the legacy `voiceName` parameter to `language` and `style`.
+Please note, not all the supported styles have a corresponding `voiceName`; thus it's recommended to use `language` and `style` in your application or service.
 You can listen to the voice samples in the table below.

 Language | Code | Style | [SSML](/voice/voice-api/guides/customizing-tts) Support | Sample